Projects per year

 Currently Director of Studies for five PhDs

-- Emmauel Johnson: “Identity, Belonging and Faith: A Study on Academic Performance and Acculturation in International Student Experience” (Full-time, Sept 2018 – August 2021)
+- Emmauel Johnson: “Identity and Belonging: The Role of Faith in International Students’ Study” (Full-time, Sept 2018 – August 2021)

-- Jackie Shanley: “The Professional Socialisation of International Physiotherapy Students: A Narrative Inquiry” (Part-time, Sept 2018 – August 2023)
+- Jackie Shanley: “Becoming a physiotherapist – insights from the experiences of international physiotherapy students" (Part-time, Sept 2018 – August 2023)

 - Carole Still: “Understanding the interpretation of skills mapped into the ‘official’ curriculum and where universities should be focusing their attention (addressing disciplinary, study, professional and life skills)” (Part-time, May 2018 – April 2023)